UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Plan ahead by auditing services and scheduling overlaps to ensure a smooth utility transition when moving.

-Successfully transferring or setting up your utilities allows you to focus on the fun parts of moving, like decorating and exploring your new neighborhood.
-By auditing your services early, deciding whether to transfer or start fresh, and scheduling your connections with an overlap buffer, you can avoid stress and blackout periods.
-At UtilitiesForMyHome, we recommend using this transition as an opportunity to review your energy habits and potentially switch to a more sustainable provider.
-With a little planning and the right checklist, you will have the lights on and the internet running the moment you step through the door.
+Successfully transferring or setting up your utilities allows you to focus on the fun parts of moving, like decorating your space and exploring the neighborhood.
+By auditing your services early, deciding whether to transfer or start fresh, and scheduling an overlap buffer, you completely eliminate unnecessary moving day stress.

 Does it cost money to transfer utilities?